 Confirmed candidate details will be made available on the Council website.
-These details will be updated on a regular basis throughout the nomination period and will include the candidate name and any affiliation claimed.
+These details will be updated on a regular basis throughout the nomination period and will include the candidate's name, any affiliation claimed, and any phone or email details provided.

-As soon as possible after nominations have closed a file of candidate contact details will be available for download from the Council's website.
+As soon as possible after nominations have closed a file of candidate contact details will be available on the Council's website.
 Candidates may be contacted by external parties interested in election matters.

-Please advise the Electoral Officer at the time of lodging your nomination if there are contact details that you would not like to be published.
+Please advise the deputy electoral officer at the time of lodging your nomination if there are contact details that you would not like to be published.

 Candidate profile statements and photos will be publicly available on the Council website prior to the distribution of voting documents.
-These details will be on the Council website, and available through online channels and electronic applications.
+These details will be on the Council website, and available through online channels.